dylanrees/digiturf_lua/readme.txt

 ==CREDITS==

-Design and programming by Dylan Rees
+Design and programming by Dylan Rees.
+I'll be licensing this formally under an open-source license when it's done.
+For now, just consider it the code free to use for non-commerical purposes.
+If you do use any aspect of it for your own projects, it'd be nice if you would shoot me an email at dylan.rees@gmail.com.

 Sound effects created using as3sfxr
 	http://www.superflashbros.net/as3sfxr/